 A big part of our experience as parents has to do with developing ways to address the deeply felt wants and needs of our children.
 We deal with wants and needs from our babies’ earliest moments through their entry into young adulthood.
 We have to figure out what our children’s real needs are, and what to do when they want instant gratification or things they don’t need or can’t have.
 And we have to deal with our own feelings of sadness, frustration, or anger about how much they need and want.
+We talk more about this in our new book Listen.
 We are dedicated to making life as good as possible for them, but sooner or later we find it hard to be generous when our own needs for rest, reassurance, and resource aren’t well met.

 They need information about what’s going on around them, from the very beginning: their minds work beautifully, and from birth they fully understand the emotional import of every interaction with us.
 They also understand far more language than we realize.
 Even when we meet their needs well, there are moments every single day when our children long for attention or for things we can’t give them the moment they feel the need.
 When Mommy and Daddy can handle these moments of intense longing gently and with understanding, it makes a huge difference in a child’s life.

 Feelings of need can persist after the needy moment has passed

 Children acquire feelings of neediness—need for attention, need for food, need for physical closeness, need for reassurance that everything is all right—during moments when they are frightened or sad.
 These moments occur in every child’s life, no matter how attentive the parents may be.